StevenTammen/bibledocs.org/content/subject-index.md

 header-title="Spousal abuse and divorce"
 %}}

+## Eden {#eden}

+### Eden > Contrasted with this present world {#eden-contrasted-with-this-present-world}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-sr4-satans-world-system/purpose-in-this-dark-world-only-comes-by-faith-which-makes-us-outcasts-here-but-chosen-by-god/#the-fallen-world"
+study-title="Ichthys' SR4 - Satan's World System"
+page-title="Purpose in This Dark World Only Comes by Faith, Which Makes Us Outcasts Here but Chosen by God" header-title="The fallen world"
+%}}

 ## Eternal rewards {#eternal-rewards}

 ### Eternal rewards > Not all people will receive the same amount {#eternal-rewards-not-all-people-will-receive-the-same-amount}